 The Earl of Warwick learned that Edward had gone behind his back and signed a treaty with the Burgundians.
-Warwick was frustrated and annoyed that Edward favoured his wife’s relatives rather than his trusted advisors.
+Warwick was frustrated and annoyed that Edward favoured his wife’s relatives rather than his trusted advisers.

 1467 (late October)

 The Earl of Warwick was accused of plotting to return Henry VI to the throne.
 Warwick refused to attend court to answer the charge but instead sent a letter of denial which the King accepted.

 George found himself courted by Richard Neville, Earl of Warwick, who was frustrated by his lack of power over Edward IV.
 He possibly intended to make George King in Edward’s stead.

 Warwick secretly organised a rebellion against King Edward in the North and persuaded George to join him.
 The rebellion, known as Robin of Redesdale’s Rebellion, was quickly put down by the Yorkists.